Taylor Hobbs, 2019-2020

 Emily Menges, 2016-19

 Emily presented her project on MAG in axon selection and oligodendrocyte-axon interactions at the 2018 ASCB-EMBO conference.
 Earlier during her undergraduate research tenure, she completed a project on hindbrain patterning.
 Emily is started a DPT program at the University of Iowa in Fall '19.

 Tom Eggers, 2016-18

 Tom advanced a collaborative research project on spinal cord injury and axon regeneration.
 Tom graduated in 2018 and started medical school (MD / MBA) program at Tulane in Fall '20.

 Rachael Sawyer, 2017-18

 Rachael contributed to a myelination project.
 She also became a skilled microinjector and helped by testing new plasmids and injecting embryos to make new transgenic lines.
-Rachael graduated in spring 2018 and is pursuing PA school.
+Rachael graduated in spring 2018.

 Cassie Flachs, 2017-18

 Cassie advanced a project on mechanisms of myelin sheath growth and stabilization.
-Cassie graduated in 2018 and will work in Dr. Shizen Zhu's lab at Mayo Clinic and ultimately aspires to become a genetic counselor.
+Cassie graduated in 2018 and immediately started work as a research lab technician in Dr. Shizen Zhu's lab at the Mayo Clinic.

 Hunter Sevenich, 2017-18